Harlansburg, Pennsylvania: History

-Was born May 11, 1818, in Slipperyrock Township, one mile (1.6 km) and a half from Princeton.
+Was born May 11, 1818, in Slippery Rock Township, one mile (1.6 km) and a half from Princeton.
 His father was Samuel Bunrside, deceased, who came to this country from Ireland in 1817.
 In 1868 James Burnside came to Harlansburg and bought the hotel property from Michael and Henry Jordan.
 Mr. Burnside has thus been in the hotel business in Harlansburg for nearly twenty years.
 He was married in 1848 to Catherine Howe, of Butler County and to them ten children were born, seven of whom are living as follows: Samuel H., married, of Harlansburg; Robert F., at home; Fannie Glass, of Harlansburg; John A., James E., William H., and Joseph P., all at home.
 Mr. and Mrs. Burnside are a pleasant old couple.
 They run a good hotel and are well thought of by all who know them.